-As described in Chapter 3, an interferometer measures the Fourier components of the sky brightness distribution in an area of the (u, v) plane defined by the array configuration used to observe the target.
+As described in Chapter 3, an interferometer measures the Fourier components of the sky brightness distribution in an area of the uv plane defined by the array configuration used to observe the target.
 There is, in particular, some shortest baseline that a given array and configuration measures, ultimately limited by the physical size of the antennas.
-This shortest baseline corresponds to some largest angular scale which can be usefully imaged by the interferometer.
+This shortest baseline corresponds to some $largest\ spatial\ scale$ which can be usefully imaged by the interferometer.

 This spatial filtering is a serious issue that must be considered carefully for each science case.
-To illustrate the concept, the annularly averaged amplitudes of the Fourier transforms of three uniform disks with sizes of 5'', 10'' and 20'' are shown in Figure 7.13 for an observation at 100 GHz.
-The smallest uniform disk is closest to a point source and so it has large amplitudes up to a baseline of 180 m.
-Meanwhile, the most extended disk has large amplitudes only up to $\sim 40$ m.
-Therefore, an array with baselines larger than 40 m will not be sensitive to emission on angular scales larger than $\sim 20''$ , and will filter out most of the emission from such an extended disk.
+To illustrate the concept, the annularly averaged amplitudes of the Fourier transforms of three uniform disks with sizes of 5", 10" and 20" are shown in Figure 7.12 for an observation at 100 GHz.
+The smallest uniform disk is closest to a point source and so it has power up to a baseline of 180 m.
+Meanwhile, the most extended disk has power only up to \sim 40 m.
+Therefore, an array with only baselines larger than 40 m will not be particularly sensitive to emission on spatial scales larger than \sim 20", and will filter out most of the emission from such an extended disk.

 An important consequence of such filtering is that an interferometer only detects a fraction of the total flux density for sources with emission on size scales larger than its shortest baseline.
 Indeed, if the source only has structures on size scales larger than the shortest observed baselines, one can "resolve out" the source entirely.
 In order to ameliorate the effects of spatial filtering on extended sources, the 7-m and TP Arrays are available to supplement the 12-m Array configurations if needed.